sibyl-dev/pyreal/docs/getting_started/quickstart.rst

 ==========

-In this short tutorial we will guide you through a series of steps that will help you getting started with **Sibyl**.
+In this short tutorial we will guide you through a series of steps that will help you getting started with **Pyreal**.
 For a more detailed version of this tutorial, see ``examples.titanic.titanic_tutorial.ipynb``.

 Get a Feature Contribution Explanation